 Learning support at Cotham is led by the Special Educational Needs and Disabilities Coordinator (SENDCo).
-In addition there are two Deputy SENDCos (one for Years 7-8 and one for Years 9-11), nine higher level teaching assistants and eight learning support assistants.
+In addition there is a Deputy SENDCo, six higher level teaching assistants and seven learning support assistants.
 It is based in the B corridor, a purpose built facility in the heart of the school, which is designed to be a supportive and motivating learning environment.
 The area is well resourced to support students at all levels including a wide range of books, activities and ICT.